 - State the location you are referring to.
 This location must include the public space, the city, and the state (if in the US) or country (if outside of the US).

-- Using the readings and lesson material explain why this space previously is perceived as a zone of exclusion.
+- Using the readings and lesson material, explain why this space was previously perceived as a zone of exclusion.

 Your brief should:

 - Be no longer than two pages (300-500 words,) not including any ancillary graphs, maps, and figures.